lethang7794/devops-book/chap-08.md

   > 1. They are the most common attack vector.
   > 2. You don't need to store the original customer password at all.

-- Everthing else: financial data, health data...
+- Everything else: financial data, health data...

 ###### How to store customer password